Lam-Big-Water/Git-bootdev/notes.md

  1. Git != GitHub

  It's important to understand that Git and GitHub are not the same!
 Git is an open-source command line tool for managing code files.
 GitHub and its primary competitors, GitLab and Bitbucket, are commercial web products that use Git.
 Their websites give us a way to store our code that's managed by Git.

+33. Git Push
+The git push command pushes (sends) local changes to any "remote" - in our case, GitHub.
+For example, to push our local main branch's commits to the remote origin's main branch we would run:

+git push origin main